ilia131/DRFMUSIC/ReadMe.md

-install env python with venv and migrate and add Profile(POST) then add Comment under that to every Query our post EnJoY it !
+install env python with venv and migrate and add User and add Profile(POST) then add Comment under that to every Query our post EnJoY it !